IsaacYYC/DatabasesWithPython/README.md

 # DatabasesWithPython
-Practice using MySQL, SQLite and MongoDB in conjunction with python
+Practice using MySQL, SQLite, and MongoDB in conjunction with Python based on a course by EC-council